Image SEO: 6 Advanced Optimization Strategies

 The SEO Boost from Rich Social Media Previews

-- Expanded SERP Presence.
-Properly using these tags increases the likelihood of your images being displayed alongside your web content on the search engine results page.
+• Expanded SERP Presence.
+Properly using these tags increases the likelihood that your images will be displayed alongside your web content on the search engine results page.

 Deploying Open Graph and Twitter Cards